fglock/Perlito/README-perlito5-Java.md

     Named captures in Java cannot have an underline in the name.
     Valid names must be composed of characters 'a'-'z', 'A'-'Z', '0'-'9'.

-  - regex comments with "(?#text)" are not implemented in Java

   - regex modifiers /ismxg work the same as Perl; other modifiers are not yet implemented.

   - capturing in zero-length-match has problems.
 Failing tests: